rullionsolutions/diamond/README.md

 But owing to the sucky situation with diagrams, this content is largely text, with a few pictures scattered around.

+So let's define a simple markdown standard for using simple, readable, text to draw a wide variety of diagrams...

 ## How?